 Welcome to a new topic here at negativeseoguy.com!
-Once in a while, I hope to share thoughts about SEO, inbound marketing, and how to run a successful business online.
+Once in a while, We share thoughts about SEO, inbound marketing, and how to run a successful business online.

-I realize that most of my readership is made up of potential and current clients, many of whom are at their wits end when it comes to marketing their business online.
+We realize that most of our readership is made up of potential and current clients, many of whom are at their wits end when it comes to marketing their business online.

 Therefore the tone of the blog will be somewhat non-technical and aimed primarily speak to this audience.